Great Replacement conspiracy theory: Italy

 The current Italian Prime Minister Giorgia Meloni has endorsed the Great Replacement ideology.
 Deputy Prime Minister Matteo Salvini of Italy (2018–2019) has repeatedly adopted the theme of the Great Replacement.
 In May 2016, two years before his election to office, he claimed "ethnic replacement is underway" in Italy in an interview with Sky TG24.
 Accusing nameless, well-funded organizations for importing workers that he named "farm slaves", he stated that there was a "lucrative attempt at genocide" of Italians.

+In April 2023, the Minister of Agriculture, Food Sovereignty and Forests Francesco Lollobrigida remarked to a trade union conference that "Italians are having fewer children, so we're replacing them with someone else.
+[We say] yes to helping births, no to ethnic replacement.
+That's not the way forward".